antononcube/Multi-language-code-generation-for-computational-workflows-book/README.md

 To describe how from natural and programing languages specifications to make parsers and interpreters for the generation of actionable or executable code.

+## The approach in brief

+We develop and utilize Domain Specific Languages (DSLs) for natural language workflows.

+For the target computational workflows we assume the existence of packages that provide monadic programming pipelines for the workflows.

+We have parsers for DSLs that interpret the DSL sentences (commands) into code for the targeted (monadic) packages.

 ## Programming languages

 - Parsers and interpreters: [Raku](https://raku.org), [Wolfram Language (WL)](https://www.wolfram.com/language/).

-- Computationa workflows: Julia, Python, R, WL.
+- Computational workflows: Julia, Python, R, WL.

 ## Exposition plan

-More or less standard exposition plan is followed:
+More or less a "standard" exposition plan is followed:

 - Motivation